 School values speedy reading, good spelling, and clear articulation or expression of knowledge – these are skills that take dyslexics a long time to master and so their natural ability may not be apparent.

-About 1 in 10 people have dyslexia, it is genetic, and you often find it runs in the family.
+About 1 in 10 people have dyslexia, it is genetic (not because of poor parenting), and you often find it runs in the family.

 There are six common (cognitive) abilities that are typically weak in dyslexics.
 It’s these abilities that impact how we learn to read, write and spell (although bear in mind, each dyslexic will have their own unique profile).
 Understanding these six areas will help you understand how to support your children at home.